Sustainable, Secure Food Blog – about us

 The topics in this blog will build the story of how our food is grown, both in the United States and worldwide.
 We’ll include information you can put to use in your home garden, whether that is a pot on your deck, or a substantial area of land.
 We’ll tell the story of research and practice of smallholder farmers, who produce a significant amount of the worlds’ food supply.
 We’ll also talk about tools and best practices with large-scale food production.
 Part of the story of food security and sustainability is philosophical, and we’ll also get into those topics.

 We welcome your questions.
-To contact our editor, please email email@example.com.
+Please subscribe to our blog using the button on the right.
+To contact our editor, please email firstname.lastname@example.org.